-Prostate epithelial cells express a large number of Ca^{2+} permeable channels that are required to regulate different cellular functions including proliferation and differentiation.
-Loss of Ca^{2+} homeostasis modulation, could be at least in part, the mechanisms where the prostate cancer epithelial cells become resistant to apoptotic stimuli which ultimately leads to uncontrolled proliferation and invasion [4,5].
-Recent studies have suggested that intracellular

-Ca2+ as well as Ca2+ channels play a major role in PCa progression [6,7].
-For example, double knockdown of α 1D-adrenergic receptor (α 1D-AR) and transient receptor potential vanilloid type 1 (TRPV1) inhibit noradrenaline-induced PC3 cell proliferation by suppressing Ca2+ influx, and reducing the activation of phospholipase C (PLC), protein kinase C (PKC), and extracellular signal-regulated kinase 1/2 (ERK1/2) pathways [8].
-Similarly, other studies have shown that calcium influx through TRPC6, TRPV6, TRPM8, and T-type Ca2+ channels participate in the proliferation of PCa cells [9-12].
-On the other hand, massive Ca2+ influx via the store
+Prostate epithelial cells express a large number of Ca2+ permeable channels that are required to regulate different cellular functions including proliferation and differentiation.
+Loss of Ca2+ homeostasis modulation, could be at least in part, the mechanisms where the prostate cancer epithelial cells become resistant to apoptotic stimuli which ultimately leads to uncontrolled proliferation and invasion [4,5].
+Recent studies have suggested that intracellular Ca2+ as well as Ca2+ channels play a major role in PCa progression [6,7].
+For example, double knockdown of alpha1D-adrenergic receptor (alpha1D-AR) and transient receptor potential vanilloid type 1 (TRPV1) inhibit noradrenalin induced PC3 cell proliferation by suppressing Ca2+ influx, and reducing the activation of phospholipase C (PLC), protein kinase C (PKC) and extracellular signal-regulated kinase 1/2 (ERK1/2) pathways [8].
+Similarly, other studies have shown that calcium influx through TRPC6, TRPV6, TRPM8 and T-type Ca2+ channels participate in the proliferation of prostate cancer cells [9-12].
+On the other hand, massive Ca2+ influx via the store operated Ca2+ entry (SOCE) mechanism induces apoptosis mediated cell death in several cancer cells [5,13].
+Therefore studying the Ca2+ permeable channels and its downstream signaling pathways may be effective in the identification of novel drug targets that could be used for tumor regression.